IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ref_wnd_scale_factor_t is increased with larger ref_wnd to allow for a multiplicative increase and thus a faster convergence when link capacity increases.

-The variable max_bytes_in_flight indicates the max bytes in flight in the current round trip.

 The multiplicative increase is restricted directly after a congestion event and the restriction is gradually relaxed as the time since last congested